kiliman/remix-typedjson/README.md

 ## `typedjson`

 Replacement for Remix `json` helper.
-It also supports the optional `Response Init`, so you can return headers, etc.
+It also supports the optional `ResponseInit`, so you can return headers, etc.

 Make sure your `loader` and `action` use the new declaration format: